libra/website/docs/my-first-transaction.md

 ### Setup Libra Core

-To setup Libra Core, change to the `libra` directory and run the setup script to install the dependencies as shown below:
+Change to the `libra` directory and run the setup script to install the dependencies, as shown below:

 ```
 scripts/dev-setup.sh